-Low risk: Some quality of life issues but low risks to the carer's ability to continue in the caring role.
-There may be some need for alternative support, advice or referral to other services (e.g. Health, Voluntary Organisations, and Community Groups).
+Low risk: Some quality of life issues but low risks to the carer's ability to further action or advice, information, simple services arranged or facilitated; referral to other services (e.g. Voluntary Organisations,

+Organisations, and Community Groups).

 No risk: No risks identified to carer's ability to continue in the caring role.
+No